ilmoi/awesome-solana-nfts/README.md

 ## 🛡️ NFT Verification / Security

 - [Solguard](https://www.solguard.io/) - enter the NFT mint to find out if it's part of a real collection or fake.
-- [Civic Pass](https://getpass.civic.com) - Civic Pass is an easy way to verify your identity on dApps while protecting your privacy

 ## 🤖 NFT Marketplace Bots